 When a scan is started, the Product sequentially scans and measures (samples) each active channel in ascending channel order.
-How long it takes to sample a channel depends on the measurement function, the user-programmed channel delay, and the sample rate of the scan.
+How long it takes to sample a channel depends on the measurement function, the user-programmed channel delay, and the sample rate of the scan or the NPLC setting of the channel.
 Collectively, the sum of channel sample times determine how long it takes to complete a full scan cycle and is referred to as the sweep time.
 See Figure 4-2 for an illustration of how the scan process works.